 - Paint their nails.
 My girls will never say no to having their nails done, and if I let them paint MY nails, it’s even better.

-Bart’s favorite little date with the girls is showing them YouTube videos or playing “Drop the Point” which is basically just trivia questions.
+Bart’s favorite ways to spend quality time with the girls is showing them YouTube videos or playing “Drop the Point” which is basically just a fancy family name for trivia questions.

 I’d love to hear how you fit in quality time with your kids in just a few minutes!